nogueiraantonio/dscpe-widget-property-editor/README.md

 }
 ```

-# 4. Start developing

-## 4.1.
+## 3.2.
 Choose the optimal solution for your context

 When developing Widgets, most of the time you will want to test in a 3DDashboard context.
-And sometimes you may not need to rely on 3DDashboard APIs that much, so developing outside of the 3DDashboard may be more convenient.
+But sometimes you may not need to rely on 3DDashboard APIs that much, so developing outside of the 3DDashboard may be more convenient.

 We identified 3 use cases which lead to different development environments setup:

 1. Standalone Widget (developed outside 3DDashboard, but that can be built to be executed inside)

    Consider trying this option before going further.
 There is no special setup.

-2. Widget executed in a 3DDashboard located on the same network (such as a 3DEXPERIENCE VM, private cloud, etc.)
+2. On-premises: the Widget executed in a 3DDashboard located on the same network (such as a 3DEXPERIENCE VM, private cloud, etc.)

    This setup is the most convenient when it is possible (limitations are detailed below) but it is the one that requires the most configuration.

-3. Widget executed in a 3DDashboard located anywhere (such as public cloud)
+3. 3DS Public Cloud: the Widget executed in a 3DDashboard located anywhere (such as public cloud)

    This setup is easier to put in place than the previous one but hot reloading will be slightly slower (due to file upload on internet).